 Let's look at each level of this expression:

-- if 'speed' in col: Now that the Python loop is established, the expression will evaluate whether each column name meets the specified criteria.
-In this case, the if statement checks whether the phrase "speed" is in each column name (col).
-If the statement evaluates to true, the expression then executes the final line.
-If not, then the loop continues to the next column name until all have been evaluated.
+- if 'speed' in col: The if statement checks if the phrase "speed" is in each column name.
+If true, the final line is executed; otherwise, the loop continues to the next column name.

-- del car_df[col]: If "speed" is in the column's name, the last statement is executed.
-The column name (col) is passed to the DataFrame (car_df) through the indexing operator ([ ]).
-Now that the column is accessed, it is deleted from the DataFrame with the del function.
+- del car_df[col]: If "speed" is in the column's name, the column is accessed using the indexing operator ([ ]) and deleted from the DataFrame with the del function.

 You can confirm the logical expression is performing as expected by printing the modified DataFrame: